-(a) Local reinforcement of GRP, wood, plywood or metal as backings for fittings may be added.
+(a) Only materials in accordance with the Building Specifications shall be used.
+Local reinforcement of GRP, wood, plywood or metal as backings for fittings may be added.

-D.2 BUOYANCY TANKS
+BUOYANCY TANKS D.2

-D.2.1CONSTRUCTION
+CONSTRUCTION D.2.1

 (a) Buoyancy equipment shall comprise of two foam buoyancy blocks located in the side tanks, one piece in each tank.
 The minimum volume is 0.05 m3 each, with a minimum length of 1500mm, according to the building specification.